kubedb/docs/docs/guides/mysql/pitr/volumesnapshot/archiver.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# KubeDB MySQL - Continuous Archiving and Point-in-time Recovery
+# KubeDB MySQL - Continuous Archiving and Point-in-time Recovery using VolumeSnapshot

 Here, will show you how to use KubeDB to provision a MySQL to Archive continuously and Restore point-in-time.